Asymmetric hydrogenation: Imines and ketones

 Ketones and imines are related functional groups, and effective technologies for the asymmetric hydrogenation of each are also closely related.
-Of these, Noyori's ruthenium-chiral diphosphine-diamine system is perhaps one of the best known.
-It can be employed in conjunction with a wide range of phosphines and amines (where the amine may be, but need not be, chiral) and can be easily adjusted for an optimal match with the target substrate, generally achieving enantiomeric excesses (ee's) above 90%.
+Early examples are Noyori's ruthenium-chiral diphosphine-diamine system.

 For carbonyl and imine substrates, end-on, η1 coordination can compete with η2 mode.
 For η1-bound substrates, the hydrogen-accepting carbon is removed from the catalyst and resists hydrogenation.

-Iridium/P,N ligand-based systems are also commonly used for the asymmetric hydrogenation of ketones and imines.
+Iridium/P,N ligand-based systems have been effective for some ketones and imines.
 For example, a consistent system for benzylic aryl imines uses the P,N ligand SIPHOX in conjunction with iridium(I) in a cationic complex to achieve asymmetric hydrogenation with ee >90%.
-One of the most efficient and effective catalysts ever developed for the asymmetric hydrogenation of ketones, with a turnover number (TON) up to 4,550,000 and ee up to 99.9%, uses another iridium(I) system with a closely related tridentate ligand.
+An efficient catalyst for ketones, (turnover number (TON) up to 4,550,000 and ee up to 99.9%) is an iridium(I) system with a closely related tridentate ligand.

-Despite their similarities, the two functional groups are not identical; there are many areas where they diverge significantly.
-One of these is in the asymmetric hydrogenation of N-unfunctionalized imines to give primary amines.
-Such species can be difficult to selectively reduce because they tend to exist in complex equilibria of imine and enamine tautomers, as well as (E) and (Z) isomers.
-One approach to this problem has been to use ketimines as their hydrochloride salt and rely on the steric properties of the adjacent alkyl or aryl groups to allow the catalyst to differentiate between the two enantiotopic faces of the ketimine.
+The BINAP/diamine-Ru catalyst is effective for the asymmetric reduction of both functionalized and simple ketones, and BINAP/diamine-Ru catalyst can catalyze aromatic, heteroaromatic, and olefinic ketones enantioselectively.
+Better stereoselectivity is achieved when one substituent is larger than the other (see Flippin-Lodge angle).